ministryofjustice/bichard7-next-core/packages/ui/README.md

 ## Building the Docker image

-From the root level of core: `./scripts/build-ui-docker.sh`
+From the root level of Core: `./scripts/build-ui-docker.sh`

 Or from the root of the package: `make build`